 Hinckley explains that “Mormonism claims to be a restoration of God’s work in all previous dispensations.
 The Old Testament teaches that the patriarchs . . . had more than one wife under divine sanction.
 In the course of the development of the church in the nineteenth century, it was revealed to the leader of the church that such a practice should be entered into again.”
 Although polygamy was permitted to Mormons, few practiced it.
 But enough did so to make polygamy the characteristic that most caught the attention of other Americans.

 Mormonism: Made in America

-If many of today’s Fundamentalists are known for their belief that America is destined to play a key role in the events of the Last Days, Mormons are identified even more closely with America.
+If some of today’s Protestants are known for their belief that America is destined to play a key role in the events of the Last Days, Mormons are identified even more closely with America.
 The Mormons’ theory is that Christ also established his Church here, among the Indians, where it eventually flopped, as did his original effort in Palestine.

 “In the late 1880s,” says Hinckley, “Congress passed various measures prohibiting [polygamy].
 When the Supreme Court declared these laws constitutional, the church indicated its willingness to comply.
 It could do nothing else in view of its basic teachings on the necessity for obedience to the law of the land.
 That was in 1890.
 Since then officers of the church have not performed plural marriages, and members who have entered into such relationships have been excommunicated.”

 Before Congress acted, Mormons were convinced polygamy was not merely permissible, but positively good, for those “of the highest character who had proved themselves capable of maintaining more than one family.”
 Yet this position was dropped when Congress threatened to deny statehood to Utah.
 Similarly, and more recently, a “revelation” saying blacks would no longer be denied the Mormon priesthood was given to Mormon leaders when the federal government became involved.